betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Digital Autopilot (DAP) software was developed based on *Kalman Filtering*,<sup>[60]</sup>
 The computation is decomposed into a *prediction* phase where an idealized model of the spacecraft is used to estimate the current state.
-In the second phase, noisy direct measurment of system state (from spacecraft sensors) is compared with the predicted state to produce control decisions.
+In the second phase, noisy direct measurement of system state (from spacecraft sensors) is compared with the predicted state to produce control decisions.

-A key challenge was ensuring the same DAP software would provide effective control given a variety of spacecraft configuratons.
+A key challenge was ensuring the same DAP software would provide effective control given a variety of spacecraft configurations.
 For example, the CM DAP software handled (1) coasting-flight control of the Saturn IVB using Saturn IVB thrusters, (2) coasting-flight control of the CSM, (3) powered-flight control of the CSM, (4) coasting-flight control of the CSM/LM, (5) powered-flight control of the CSM/LM, and (6) aerodynamic entry of the CM.